hjm10/WebProgrammingCW/README.md

 # WebProgrammingCW
 *2D Multiplayer Game (monster game)*

-**Members and Tasks:**
-- Hannah McCarvill: repository
-- Hannah Quevedo: animation, backgrounds, monsters, players images
-- Jessica Blades: plan / outline of game workings

 **Game Idea/Rules:**
-- There are 5 players that start running at the beginning of the game
+- There are 5 players that start running at the beginning of the game  (horizontally across the screen)
 - After 10(?) seconds of running, the monster is released and starts chasing the players across the screen
 - The players must navigate randomly generated obstacles that change each time
-- To win the game, the players must reach the end of the map to win or be caught by the monster
+- To win the game, the players must reach the end of the map
 - Have the option of difficulty: Easy, Medium and Hard
 - The harder the difficulty, the faster the monster and the more obstacles there are